(This post may contain links from our affiliates. Please read my DISCLOSURE for more info.)

 - Auto-Updates, Backups & Downtime.
 If something goes wrong, you have nothing to be worried about.
 Managed hosts take care of backing your site up, as well as keeping it chugging along.
 Allowing you to focus on just the content.

-Now there are cons to managed hosts as well, the main one being price.
+Now there are cons to managed hosts as well, the main one being: price.
 You can definitely find shared hosting for cheaper.
-But for the non-tech savvy, the distinction between managed vs. unmanaged needs to be made so they are not fooled into thinking they are getting the same thing.
+Cheaper doesn’t always mean better; but for the non-tech savvy, the distinction between managed vs. unmanaged needs to be made so they are not fooled into thinking they are getting the same thing.

 The Grading System